Anu-techy/Supply-Chain-Analytics-using-MySql/README.md

 **Aim**

+1. Calculate the aggregate forecast accuracy report for all the customers for a given fiscal year using CTE

+2. Create a stored procedure to Calculate the aggregate forecast accuracy report for all the customers for a given fiscal year

-Calculate the aggregate forecast accuracy report for all the customers for a given fiscal year
+3. Calculate the aggregate forecast accuracy report for all the customers for a given fiscal year by creating a temporary table

 **Description**